SEBA-Smart-Services/smartnet/batman_mesh_network/3g_reverse_ssh_test.md

   ssh localhost -p 15001
   ```

-  This should successfully present an ssh terminal to the router.
+  You should now have an ssh terminal into the router from the ssh server.

 ## Enable persistent reverse tunnel